-Delphi 6 Enterprise comes with many different data-access choices.
-The BDE continues to be supported, thus allowing you to use TDBDataset components, such as TTable, TQuery, and TStoredProc.
-However, DBExpress provides a more flexible architecture for data access.
-In addition, you also have the choice of supporting ADO and having direct InterBase access through new TDataset components.
+Delphi 5 client/server comes with many different data-access choices.
+The BDE continues to be supported, thus allowing you to use TDBDataset components, such as TTable, TQuery, and

+TStoredProc.
+In addition, you now have the choice of supporting ADO and direct InterBase access through new TDataset components.